 This was a hard-work weekend.
 On Thursday, it seemed like I had lots of code starting to work.
 It appeared that the imaginary brackets that surround each work package and sub package were closing themselves off, so that the virtual equation that describes my work might seem a little smaller and more tractable.
 That’s when […]

 This could be useful; it’s a tool which stops Windows from swapping Eclipse out of memory.

 Good PNG support is an important thing to nail since it has a significant effect on the sheen of the application.
 The alpha transparency mechanism currently supported by Eclipse already works under certain circumstances, but not all, and until it does, developers are stuck with the clunky transparency offered by GIF.

+Eclipse 3.0.1 has been released and includes 286 bug fixes.
+This is generally good news for the stability of the platform.
 Looking at the list of fixed bugs, 76 were of major, critical or blocker status, and only 5 were enhancements.
 This reflects the intended purpose ironing out any v3 teething troubles.

 Some good news.
 I now have an RDFX View linked to the properties view so that both Resources and Literals are showing up.
 Still to do however: 1.
 Stop showing the triple, just show the RDF object value 2.
 Display resources and Literals in different twisties within the Properties View (and add user preference) 3. […]